damien-dupre/dcu-r-tutorials/slides/slide_01_06.md

 ```
 ---

-# Math with vectors
+# Maths with vectors

-Importantly, vectors can be made of numeric values but they can also be made of characters string between quotation marks (e.g., `"hello world"`), boolean such as `TRUE` or `FALSE`, or any kind of objects even multiple vectors.
+Importantly, vectors can be made of numeric values but they can also be made of character strings between quotation marks (e.g., `"hello world"`), boolean such as `TRUE` or `FALSE`, or any kind of objects even multiple vectors.
 The only requirement is to respect the same type of object inside a vector.

 In the following example, we subset the 2nd value of the vector `leinster_county`: